martel-innovate/eWine-connectivity-manager/README.md

 The app exposes a REST API to control wifi connectivity.
 Using the right network interface, it is possible to connect and disconnect from wifi networks, but also store and manage network configurations in /etc/network/interfaces and in a Sqlite3 database.

+The app runs with [Python 2.7.9][1], but ideally should work with [all Python 2.7 releases][2].

+Make sure [pip][3] is installed on your system, then set up the environment:

+    pip install -r requirements.txt

 Launch the app by running the bash script: `wifi_manager/interpreter/python_wifi.sh`.

 The app listens by default on port 5000.
 Every request to the REST API must include the following header: